1. Never talk with Strangers (continued)

 Komsomol is the contraction of Коммунистический союз молодёжи (Kommunistichesky Soyuz Molodyozhy) or the Union of Communist Youth, which all "good Soviet" young people were expected to join.

 Komsomol had little direct influence on the Communist Party but played an important role as a mechanism for teaching the values of the communist party to the young, and as an organ for introducing the young to the political arena.
 The driver woman of the tram that wll decapitate Berlioz, is a member of Komsomol.
-We know that because she has a "crimson armband".
+We know that because she has got a «crimson armband».
+Well... in Chapter 3, we will see that it should have been a «scarlet scarf» or a «necktie».

-The growing up Soviet citizen had to follow a complete ideological itinerary, starting with the Pioneers or Всесоюзная пионерская организация (Vsesoyuznaya pionyerskaya organizatsya).
-At the age of 14 the youngster moved to the Komsomol, where he or she stayed until the age of 28.
+The growing up Soviet citizen had to follow a complete ideological itinerary, starting with the Всесоюзная пионерская организация [Vsesoyuznaya pionyerskaya organizatsya] or Pioneers.
+At the age of 14, the youngster moved to the Komsomol, where he or she stayed until the age of 28.
 After that, the talented members could join the Communist Party, which was a condition for having access to more important functions.
 The Komsomol served as a repository for young potentials and a steppingstone for any career.
 Being thrown out of the youth movement, for instance because of misbehaviour at school, or because of politically incorrect ideas, was considered as one of the major punishments and after that, further career opportunities within the Soviet Union were reduced to zero.

 A Russian emigre